hirbod/react-native-volume-manager/README.md

 // ...

-// set volume
-await VolumeManager.setVolume(0.5); // float value between 0 and 1
+// set the volume, value between 0 and 1 (float) await VolumeManager.setVolume(0.5); // float value between 0 and 1

 // set volume with extra options await VolumeManager.setVolume(0.5, {
-  type: 'system', // defaults to "music" (Android only)
+  // defaults to "music" (Android only)
+  type: 'system',

-  showUI: true, // defaults to false, can surpress the native UI Volume Toast (iOS & Android)
+  // defaults to false, can surpress the native UI Volume Toast (iOS & Android)
+  showUI: true,

-  playSound: false, // defaults to false (Android only) });
+  // defaults to false (Android only)
+  playSound: false,
+});

-// get volume async, type defaults to "music" (Android only)
+// Get the current volume async, type defaults to "music"
-// iOS has only one type of Volume (system)
+// (Android only, iOS only has one type of Volume)
+// see down below for more types
+// if you don't add a type, you'll get an object as a return on
-// see down below for more types const { volume } = await VolumeManager.getVolume(type: 'music');
+// Android with all Volume types const { volume } = await VolumeManager.getVolume(type: 'music');

-// or the oldschool way VolumeManager.getVolume('music').then((result) => {
+// The oldschool way VolumeManager.getVolume('music').then((result) => {

-  console.log(result); // returns the current volume as a float (0-1)
+  // can be a number or object (depends on iOS or Android and if supplied for type) console.log(result);

-  // NOTE: if you don't supply a type to getVolume on Android, you will receive the VolumeResult object:
+  // NOTE: if you don't supply a type to getVolume on Android,
+  //you will receive the VolumeResult object:

   /*
   {
     volume: number, // these are the same